 Our data collection starts with identifying the population of official supranational Twitter accounts, following two basic considerations.
 First, our interest is in supranational institutions in the narrow sense, i.e. the executive branches of the EU which control independent delegated powers.
 Institutions such as the European Commission or the ECB are often core addressees of public politicization and are equated with EU legitimacy more broadly in the minds of citizens (Silva et al. 2021).
 Second, we want to cover the EU polity as broadly as possible by reflecting all executive branches exercising political authority.

-Accordingly, we identified the main Twitter accounts of the institutions falling under these definitions (e.g., @EU_Commission), their individual sub-branches (e.g., @EUHomeAffairs) and dedicated EU agencies (e.g., @Frontex), as well as the personal accounts of the individuals heading these institutions as Presidents (e.g., @vonderleyen), Commissioners (e.g., @TimmermansEU), Director-Generals (e.g., @lemaitre_eu), or agency heads (e.g., @stefanomanservi).
+Accordingly, we identified the main Twitter accounts of the institutions falling under these definitions (e.g., @EU_Commission), their individual sub-branches (e.g., @EUHomeAffairs) and dedicated EU agencies (e.g., @Frontex), as well as the personal accounts of the individuals heading these institutions as Presidents (e.g., @vonderleyen), Commissioners (e.g., @TimmermansEU), Director-Generals (e.g., @lemaitre_eu), deputy Director- Generals (e.g., @ SandraGallina), and agencies (e.g., @ Europol).
 We include only accounts that are officially verified by Twitter to be owned by the person or organization they claim to represent (as indicated by the blue check mark badge on the platform).
-This results 115 supranational Twitter accounts active in the beginning of 2021 (full list in Appendix A1 XXX).
+This results 115 supranational Twitter accounts active in the beginning of 2021 (full list in Appendix A1).
 For each of these accounts we then collected the full corpus of tweets the have issued between the date the respective account was created and May 3, 2021, through the Twitter API 2.0 academic track.
 In total, this approach gives us 1,065,203 individual supranational social media messages for analysis.

 While this offers a thus far unprecedentedly broad empirical perspective supranational behavior on social media, we cannot meaningfully analyze the characteristics of these messages in isolation or some absolute sense.
 To see what the aggregate these messages tell us, we need to put them into perspective.
 Thus, we collected three additional benchmark datasets.